encode/httpcore/docs/api.md

 ::: httpcore.SyncConnectionPool
     :docstring:

-The `SimpleByteStream` and `IteratorByteStream` classes are concrete implementations of `SyncByteStream`.
+The `PlainByteStream` and `IteratorByteStream` classes are concrete implementations of `SyncByteStream`.

-::: httpcore.SimpleByteStream
+::: httpcore.PlainByteStream
     :docstring:

 ::: httpcore.IteratorByteStream